synthience/synthetic_recall/memory/lucidia_memory_system/docs/lucidia-dev-plan.md

 3. The Docker network (`lucid-net`) enables seamless communication between containers

 4. Port forwarding services expose the internal ports to the host machine for external access

+#### Docker Environment Dependencies

+The system relies on several key dependencies managed through Docker:

+1. **Core Dependencies**:
+   - FastAPI and Uvicorn for API endpoints
+   - WebSockets for real-time communication
+   - Pydantic for data validation
+   - NumPy and scikit-learn for numerical operations

+2. **Validation Dependencies**:
+   - jsonschema (v4.17.3) for parameter configuration validation

+3. **System Resource Management**:
+   - psutil (v5.9.5) for monitoring system resources and optimizing performance

+These dependencies are specified in `requirements.luciddream.txt` and installed during Docker image building.

 #### WebSocket Connection Management